 Yes, you probably should.
 Adobe Photoshop CC is the gold standard of photo editors, and if you're looking to do more than just adjust the contrast and crop of your photos, this has all the tools you need to make your images perfect.
 Whether you choose Lightroom or Photoshop really depends on what you want to achieve with your images - Photoshop is best for creation of pictures, and removal of imperfections (or indeed anything at all).

 The best option is to sign up for Adobe's Photography Pack and simply have both, giving you all the resources you need.
 The only real downside is the subscription cost, which is comparatively expensive.
+If you want to own the software you buy forever, then something like Corel Paintshop Pro 2021 (opens in new tab) is a good option.
 But the best doesn't come cheap, and if you're serious about photography, this is a brilliant post-production tool.